 Civil Eats reported in 2020 that three states are moving to enact a Restaurant Meals Program that will allow people to buy prepared meals with SNAP benefits.
 A few states have passed a Hot Foods Act but have not yet received federal approval.

 “Federal rules prevent SNAP from being used to purchase foods that are hot at purchase or that are prepared on-site and require no additional preparation for immediate consumption,” says Sunderland.

-Even if someone wanted to eat a more nutritionally beneficial diet, they cannot keep food like fruits, vegetables, or milk from spoiling without refrigeration.
+Even if someone wanted to attempt to eat a more nutritionally beneficial diet, they cannot keep food like fruits, vegetables, or milk from quickly spoiling without refrigeration.
 And to make SNAP dollars go far, most people would be inclined to purchase dry goods such as rice or pasta that are slow to perish.
 Without electricity, you cannot prepare these foods.

 Many of the people that charity kitchens like Blanchet House serve do not know where their next meal will come from.

 And that is not the only concern.
 Sometimes when people do have access to hot food, poor dental health can make eating painful or impossible.